Primitives

 1. Shift+A > Chisel to open the add menu

-2. Select a primitive type
+2. Select a primitive type (shown with custom icons)

 3. Or use the Pie Menu (Q) > North-West for the primitive grid